erinhochstatter/amaro/README.md

 # README

-Don't stop thinking about amaro! 🥃 This is a little test app to teach myself to use vue, and put some niceties around my little cocktail-tracking spreadsheet.
+Don't stop thinking about amaro! 🥃 This is a little test app to teach myself to use svelte, and put some niceties around my little cocktail-tracking spreadsheet.

 ## High-level App Elements